ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 [...]
 ```

-Containers can be identified 2 ways in docker commands:
+There are 2 ways for identifying containers in docker commands:
 - by their container ID (e.g. `81af1462f96d`)
 - by their name (e.g. `gitea`)